ARLunan/MockTurtleBotC1-Robot/README.md

 # MockTurtleBot
 MockTurtleBot Project - iRobot© Create1 Base

 The requirement of the work in this repository is to document the development and post the release of  packages that migrate the original "Willow Garage" / Open Robotics Turtlebot (tm) where the last released repository was ROS Indigo, to ROS 2 Humble/Navigation 2 autonomous navigation, called "MockTurtleBot" using this orgiginal iRobot Create 1 Base.
-It should be mentioned that while this repository is written to support a Create 1 base, it should be mentioned that the installed base drive package (Autonomy Labs) includes support for the Roomba (e.g. Model 500 or 600) and Create2 base.
+It should be mentioned that while this repository is written to use with a iRobot Creat1, the installed base drive package (Autonomy Labs) includes support for the Roomba (e.g. Model 500 or 600) and Create2 base.
 To use enable these drivers, a manual revison must be made to the mtbc1_bringup launch file that is installed in the mtbc1_ws workspace, and recompiled.

 **Installation of ROS 2 Packages and Dependancies on the Robot (SBC) and Desktop Computer.** This material references the ROS 2 and dependancies installation documented in the linorobot2 repository *https://github.com/linorobot/linorobot2/blob/humble/ROBOT* , and adds iinstructions specfically for this MockTurtleBotC1 robot model.